Exact Joint Sparse Frequency Recovery via Optimization Methods: Numerical Simulations

 We first consider uncorrelated sources, where the source signals $\m{S}=\mbra{s_{kt}}\in\bC^{K\times L}$ in (\ref{formu:observmodel1}) are drawn i.i.d. from a standard complex Gaussian distribution.
 Moreover, we consider the number of measurement vectors $L=1,3, \text{ and }5$.
 For each value of $\Delta_{\text{min}}$ and each type of frequencies, we carry out 20 Monte Carlo runs and calculate the success rate of frequency recovery.
-In each run, we generate a set of frequencies $\cT$ and $\m{S}\in\bC^{K\times 5}$ and obtain the complete data $\m{Y}^o$.
-For each value of $L$, we attempt to recover the frequencies by the proposed atomic norm method, implemented by SDPT3 \cite{toh1999sdpt3} in Matlab, based on the first $L$ columns of $\m{Y}^o$.
-Given the frequency solution $\cT^*=\lbra{f_j^*}_{j=1}^{K^*}$ and \emph{mean amplitude} $\lbra{\check c_j^*\triangleq\frac{c_j^*}{\sqrt{L}}}_{j=1}^{K^*}$ (see Section \ref{sec:freqretriev}), we denote by $\check{\m{c}}^*_K$ the vector of the largest $K$ amplitudes (the rest by $\check{\m{c}}^*_{-K}$) and by $\cT^*_K$ the corresponding set of frequencies.
-We may consider the rest of the frequencies in $\cT^*$ are spurious peaks with amplitudes $\check{\m{c}}^*_{-K}$.
-The recovery is considered successful if $K^*\geq K$, root mean squared error (RMSE) of frequency $\frac{\twon{\cT^*_K-\cT}}{\sqrt{K}}< 1\times 10^{-8}$ and maximum absolute error of amplitude $\inftyn{ }< 1\times 10^{-4}$, where $\check{\m{c}}$ denotes the true vector of amplitudes.
-Our simulation results are presented in Figs. \ref{Fig:Complete_L_UniformFreq} and \ref{Fig:Complete_L_NonuniformFreq}, which verify the conclusion of Theorem \ref{thm:completedata} that the frequencies can be exactly recovered by the proposed atomic norm method under a frequency separation condition.
-Moreover, when we take more measurement vectors, the performance of recovery improves and it seems that a weaker frequency separation condition is sufficient to guarantee exact frequency recovery in this case of uncorrelated sources.
-By comparing Fig. \ref{Fig:Complete_L_UniformFreq} and Fig. \ref{Fig:Complete_L_NonuniformFreq}, we also observe that a stronger frequency separation condition is required in the case of equispaced frequencies where more frequencies are present and located more closely.
-It is worthy noting that with the equispaced frequencies the minimum separation at which the atomic norm method starts to succeed is close to the necessary separation condition in Remark \ref{rem:necessaryseparation} that $\Delta_{\cT}\geq \sbra{1+\frac{1}{2L}}N^{-1}$.
+In each run, we generate $\cT$ and $\m{S}\in\bC^{K\times 5}$ and obtain the full data $\m{Y}^o$.
+For each value of $L$, we attempt to recover the frequencies using the proposed atomic norm method, implemented by SDPT3 \cite{toh1999sdpt3} in Matlab, based on the first $L$ columns of $\m{Y}^o$.
+The frequencies are considered to be successfully recovered if the root mean squared error (RMSE) is less than $10^{-8}$.

+The simulation results are presented in Fig. \ref{Fig:Completedata1}, which verify the conclusion of Theorem \ref{thm:completedata} that the frequencies can be exactly recovered using the proposed atomic norm method under a frequency separation condition.
+When more measurement vectors are available, the recovery performance improves and it seems that a weaker frequency separation condition is sufficient to guarantee exact frequency recovery.
+By comparing Fig. \ref{Fig:Complete_L_UniformFreq} and Fig. \ref{Fig:Complete_L_NonuniformFreq}, it also can be seen that a stronger frequency separation condition is required in the case of equispaced frequencies where more frequencies are present and they are located more closely.